 Delta 8 oil is pretty simple.
 It’s a hemp extract that has been mixed with a carrier oil.
 There may be some other things mixed in with the oil, but for the most part, it’s just those two ingredients.
 One of the best things about it is this simplicity.
 It allows for a lot of flexibility in how it’s used.
 It also means that you are getting the D8 THC much more directly.

 The simplicity of Delta 8 oil also appeals to people because of its simplicity.
 As a positive alternative to smoking, some people have found this a great substitute to get a daily intake of the cannabinoid.
 The ease of use and precise measurement of D8 THC is appealing for many.
-Learn more about Delta 8 oil.
+Learn more about Delta 8 oil and Delta 8 THC.